 - Pour melted butter into dry ingredients and stir together until really well-combined with a rubber spatula.
 Add eggs one at a time, combining well after each addition.

 - Add milk and lemon mixture to the batter and stir well.

 - Gently fold in blueberries.
 Pour batter into prepared baking dish.

 - Sprinkle blueberries from the topping ingredients onto the top of the cake batter.
 Then, sprinkle entire top of cake with 3 tablespoons of granulated sugar to form a sugary crust on the baked cake.

 - Bake cake for 40-45 minutes until a cake tester or toothpick inserted in the center comes out clean.
+You can follow my tips for how to tell when your cake is done.
 Allow to cool completely, about 15-20 minutes before serving.

 - Store cake slices in an airtight container for up to 3 days.

 I hope you enjoy it whenever you eat it!

 Robyn, I love the combo of lemon and blueberries.
 I would be antsy too!
 And I bet it just smelled amazing!

 I love that you can do this in one bowl!!
 Jon David LOVES blueberry muffins for breakfast, so I’m sure he’d be crazy about this 🙂